taustation-fan/taustation-fan.github.io/README.md

 kinds of damage, Impact, Piercing and Energy.
 Weapons have an inherent accuracy, and one or sometimes two kinds of damage they make.

-There is also
+There is also long range and shot range combat.
-long range and shot range combat, and gun-like weapons are suited for long range combat, while knives and improvised weapons work in short range combat.
+Gun-like weapons are suited for long range combat, while knives and improvised weapons work in short range combat.
 Using a weapon in the wrong range incurs a penalty.